-This is not true.
+That is not correct.
 Slugs have many natural predators.
 But for various reasons, these enemies have disappeared from the gardens.

-More information here: Causes of slug / snail booms (soon).
+More information here: Causes of slug/snail population booms.

 However, there are quite a few measures to lure the snail eaters back into the backyard.

 Particularly industrious snail hunters are for example various species of insects, which today are threatened with extinction and which are already extinct in many areas.

 Also, hedgehogs, toads, moles, lizards, and songbirds are natural enemies of slugs and snails.